pushingice/scavenger-hunt/.clue-templates/clue02.md

     `cd /`

 Look around and see what's there.
 This is known as the root path.
-You can explore the entire file system from here.
+You can explore the entire file system from here, using just `ls` and `cd`.

-#### Clue 3 ####
+#### Find Clue 3 ####

-To find the next clue, go to the
-`/usr` directory and count the number of subdirectories.
+To find the next clue, go to the `/usr` directory and count the number of subdirectories.
 This is a hint to your next clue location.
 Go to the `scavenger-hunt` directory, and type

     python next_clue.py [secret number] [next clue number] [hint]